MatheusSantos360/logfy-x/logfy-x.md

 - 🧩 **Alignment Function**: Align text to the left, center, or right within the terminal.
 - ⏱️ **Latency Function**: Measure and log latency for different operations.
 - 🐞 **Debug Function**: Log detailed messages for debugging purposes with various logging options.
+- 🎚️ **Log Level Filtering**: Filter logs by level (VERBOSE, DEBUG, INFO, WARN, ERROR) to control the verbosity of the output.

 ## Installation